edlink/docs/api/v1.0/user/assignments.md

 This endpoint retrieves a single assignment from the specified course, if it is visible to the authenticated user.

+> Due to a limitation in the Google Classroom API, it is not possible to update attachments for Google Classroom assignments.

 #### Request Parameters

 | Parameter | Type | Description |